Feel free to contact me if you have any more questions! I love to hear from you!

 Q: Who designed your blog?

-My friend, Lindsay Landis, the incredibly talented designer from Purr Design (and the blog, Love & Olive Oil) first designed my site in January 2014 – and we also used her services to rebrand the site from top to bottom for our rebrand in January 2016 as A Beautiful Plate.
+My friend, Lindsay Landis, the incredibly talented designer from Purr Design (and the blog, Love & Olive Oil) first designed my site in January 2014 – and I also used Purr to help rebrand the site from top to bottom for the rebrand in January 2016 as A Beautiful Plate.

 I highly, highly recommend her.
 She is worth the wait list!
 I promise.